dept/tamtam-frontend-setup/README.md

 The setup is always in progress so if you're having an idea or thought, please share it.
 Send an email to simon@tamtam.nl and we'll take care of it.
-When you're in to optimise code, add a feature or any code whatsoever, please do so and get a pullrequest.
+When you're in to optimising code, add a feature or any code whatsoever, please do so and get a pull request.

 We're in this together, as a group of frontend developers.
 So let's make this setup as best as we can so every project is setup in no time !